What Is a Firewall?

 The primary purpose of a firewall is to enforce security policies by examining data packets and determining whether they should be allowed to pass through the network.
 By filtering out malicious or unwanted traffic, firewalls help to safeguard sensitive data and maintain the integrity of network connections.

-The three main types of firewalls are packet-filtering firewalls, stateful inspection firewalls, and proxy firewalls.
+The primary types of firewalls are packet-filtering firewalls, stateful inspection firewalls, and proxy firewalls.
 Each type offers different levels of protection and functionality, with next-generation firewalls (NGFWs) representing a significant advancement by combining traditional firewall capabilities with advanced threat protection features.

 Packet-filtering firewalls operate at the network layer of the OSI model and filter traffic based on IP addresses, port numbers, and protocol types.
 They are simple and efficient but may not provide the same level of security as more advanced firewalls.